Ministry of Internal Affairs (Soviet Union): History

 In January 1986, when Fedorchuk was retired, Aleksandr Vlasov was appointed the chief of the MVD despite having no background in the police apparatus.
 In September 1988, Vlasov became a candidate member of the CPSU Politburo, and the following month he was replaced as chief of the MVD by Vadim Bakatin.
+Reforms initiated by Gorbachev met opposition by hardliners in government and the party, especially the security apparatus.
 Interior minister Boris Pugo was one of the main organizers of the 1991 Soviet coup d'état attempt, and when the coup failed, he killed himself.
 Pugo was replaced by Viktor Barannikov, who acted as the final interior minister of the Soviet Union.
 The MVD was effectively dissolved upon the dissolution of the Soviet Union on 26 December 1991, though its branches in the various Soviet republics have survived as the interior ministries of the now-independent Post-Soviet states.